balk77/AnyBar-timemachine/README.md

-The purpose of the script `textbar-timemachine.sh` is to parse `tmutil status` into the friendlier format shown at the top.
+The purpose of the script `anybar-timemachine.sh` is to parse `tmutil status` into the friendlier format shown at the top.

-The files `bytes2readable.sh`, `commaformat.sh`, and `seconds2readable.sh` are all files that are used by `textbar-timemachine.sh`
+The files `bytes2readable.sh`, `commaformat.sh`, and `seconds2readable.sh` are all files that are used by ` ar-timemachine.sh`

 ## Some things to note: